All Products

 4. Resize the file system.

-Because the default file system type of the system disk partition (/dev/vda1) in a Simple Application Server is ext4, this step describes how to resize an ext4 file system.
+The default file system type of the system disk partition (/dev/vda1) on a Simple Application Server instance is ext4.
+This step describes how to resize an ext4 file system.

 • ext4 file system